Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.collection.v1.EventCreatedTokenClass"></a>
+<a name="lbm.collection.v1.EventCreatedContract"></a>

-### EventCreatedTokenClass
+### EventCreatedContract
-EventCreatedTokenClass is emitted when a new token class is created.
+EventCreatedContract is emitted when a new contract is created.

 Since: 0.46.0 (finschia)